rspec/rspec-metagem/README.md

 ```

 This is useful in extensions or shared example groups in which the specific
 class is unknown.
-Taking the shared examples example from above, we can
+Taking the collections shared example group from above, we can
 clean it up a bit using `described_class`:

 ```ruby